BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

     Culture is the most important thing in the world, so people will do most anything for culture.
     For example, people tend choosing a dysfunctional government, or no government at all, instead of a culturally-foreign government.
     Understandable.
+    When you take a person's culture, you effectively take their last breath, their most valuable possession.
+    This is something communism does which I find particularly vile: banning tradition, banning religions, and so on.
 </p>

 ### Teleology